imgeng/imageengine-helpers-dart/Documentation.md

 }
 ```

-Converts the `IEDirectives` object into a string of URL directives.
+Transforms an IEDirectives object into a string of URL directives.

+Creates a map of all possible directives

+Filters out null values

+Converts enum values to strings

+Uses maybeCreateDirective to format each directive
+Concatenates all valid directives into a single string

 #### `buildIEQueryString`
 ```dart